Code-Institute-Submissions/Chilli-Growers/README.md

+**Milestone Project 1: User-Centric Frontend Development - Code Institute**

 # Chilli Growers.

-**Milestone Project 1: User-Centric Frontend Development - Code Institute**

 A website designed to provide information to users on how to grow chilli plants.
 Will also include a section on recommended chilli types with links to the related wikipedia pages.
 The userbase will mostly be beginner growers looking to start their own plant.

 ## UX

 To make a responsive website for beginner chilli growers, that provides a guide and suggestions for what to grow.
-The general layout would be a single scrolling page with a navigation section to move to different points throughout the site.

 Balsamiq was used the create the following wireframe: [Balsamiq Wireframe](https://github.com/bob134552/Chilli-Growers/tree/master/wireframe/Chilli-Growing-Website.pdf)

 ### The Strategy Plane

+To create a site with the goal to guide and assist a user looking to begin growing chilli plants.
+The immediate needs would be a guide and a variety of options available for the user.

 ### The Scope Plane

+The site's requirement will be to inform and educate the user in a simple manner such that it doesn't feel like they are being overloaded with information.

 ### The Structure Plane

+The general layout would be a single scrolling page with a navigation section to move to different points throughout the site.

 ### The Skeleton Plane

 ### The Surface Plane